 Home improvement is one of the areas in which consumers are often disappointed.
 One way to prevent problems is to take time with the contract and always hire a contractor who is licensed with the Maryland Home Improvement Commission (MHIC).
-Even if it is a small job," there are a few steps that you should take to protect yourself.
-Many experts recommend interviewing at least three contractors before hiring a contractor.
+Even if it is a “small job,” there are a few steps that you should take to protect yourself.
+Many experts recommend interviewing at least three contractors before hiring a contractor for you home improvement project.
 This may not be practical for many low and moderate-income persons.
-But, if possible try to get estimates from at least two contractors, even if only by telephone.
+But, if possible, try to get estimates from at least two contractors, even if only by telephone.
 Here are some tips that will help every homeowner.

 Always select a contractor that is licensed with the MHIC.
 Ask for the contractor’s MHIC license number and check to make sure their license is up-to-date.
-You find out if a contractor is licensed at the Department of Labor's website, or by calling the MHIC at 410-230-6309 or 1-888-218-5925, or by sending an email to email@example.com.
+You can find out if a contractor is licensed at the Department of Labor's website.
 Even if you don’t know the contractor’s license number, you can search for that person by name.
-You can also call MHIC and ask if there are any complaints against the contractor and whether or not the complaint has been resolved.
+You can also call MHIC and ask if any complaints have been filed against the contractor and, if so, whether the complaints have been resolved.

-If you have problems with the work the contractor does for you or if the contractor fails to complete the work, so long as the contractor is licensed, you can file a claim to try to receive compensation for your loss from the MHIC by filing a claim with the MHIC Guaranty Fund.
-If you hire an unlicensed contractor or a contractor with an expired license, you cannot file a claim.
+If you have problems with the work the contractor does for you or if the contractor fails to complete the work, so long as the contractor is licensed, you can file a complaint against a contractor or salesperson with the MHIC.
+After MHIC completes its investigation of your complaint, you may be eligible to file a claim with the MHIC Guaranty Fund to try to receive compensation for your loss.
+If you hire an unlicensed contractor or a contractor with an expired license, you cannot file a MHIC Guaranty Fund claim.